If you are reading this, either you have a baby and a humidifier, or just a baby, and you would like to know when to use a humidifier for a baby.

 Thus, if you see your baby struggling to breathe, it is because their nose is congested.
 A humidifier would help them a lot.
 Once the mucus is dislodged, the baby will breathe much better.

 Please note that a humidifier is not a form of medication.
-In addition, be careful about adding cold remedies in the humidifier.
+In addition, be careful about adding cold remedies to the humidifier.

 When your baby is not feeling well, always consult a pediatrician.
 The humidifier is just for comfort, not medication.